CrashPlan Unable to Connect to Backup Engine [Solved]

 Mac OS

-• Then, you need to go to applications followed by utilities and then open the terminal.
+2. Then, it would be best if you went to applications, followed by utilities, and then opened the terminal.

-• Close the terminal was open, you need to type this command in it.
+3. Close the terminal open; you need to type this command in it.
 You might get a prompt to enter your administrative password since you are using the Sudo keyword here.
 If that is the case, enter the admin password and click ok.

-• How far that, it’s the same drill here as well.
-You just have to remove or edit any of the local host entries in the file so that the following localhost addresses remain.
+4. How far is that?
+It’s the same drill here as well.
+You have to remove or edit any of the local host entries in the file so that the following local host addresses remain.
 Make sure you do not delete any other entries in the file.
 It can cause trouble here as well.

-Doing this will probably fix the Crashplan unable to connect to the backup engine on devices with custom localhost address error on your backup engine.
-Try this before you try the second step where it involves an in-depth fresh install.
-You never know, restarting the service might work just as well as a clean install.
+Doing this will probably fix the Crash plan’s unable to connect to the backup engine on devices with a custom localhost address error on your backup engine.
+Try this before the second step, which involves an in-depth fresh install.
+You never know.
+Restarting the service might work just as well as a clean install.
+You can also create offsite backups using Crashplan.

 See Also: Avast Firewall Won’t Turn On?
 Here’s How to Fix It